ErnestAu/food-delivery-pipeline/README.md

 Pipeline cadence: producer runs hourly at `:05`, Databricks pipeline runs at `:15`.
 New events are queryable in the dashboard within ~15 minutes of being generated.

 ---

-## Architecture

-See the diagram above, or the full [requirements and data model](system-design/v0/requirements-and-data-model.png).

 ---